hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/About UHT generated files and U macros.md

 1. UHT creates `.generated.h`  and `.generated.cpp` files when needed.
 2. `U` macros are used as markers for UHT or replaced with pasted text.
 3. Since the `.generated.h` file is included in your regular `.h` file the C++ compiler will compile your regular files with the UHT generated files.

+# Issues
+UHT is a dumb text parser which means it can't resolve C++ pre-processors.